j39m/katowice/README.md

 Rust is not at all suited for this "scripting" work, but the original GNU Make recipes have grown brambly and difficult to maintain.

-## unner.rs

-... is a small executable that removes some boilerplate from my `$PATH`.

 ## avocado-attenborough.rs

 ... is a small executable that sets my screen brightness.

-## firejail-locals

-... contains all the local customizations I wish to retain for my firejail usage.

 ## xkpw